hlorus/CAD_Sketcher/docs/content/solver.md

-The addon utilizes the solver from [solvespace](https://solvespace.com/index.pl) which takes a set of entities with an initial position and a set of constraints which describe geometric relationships between entities.
+The extension utilizes the solver from [solvespace](https://solvespace.com/index.pl) which takes a set of entities with an initial position and a set of constraints which describe geometric relationships between entities.
 When the solver runs it will try to adjust entity locations to satisfy the constraints.